Transgender pregnancy: Chestfeeding

 Chestfeeding is possible for many trans men who medically transition, but it is rarely discussed by doctors who prescribe testosterone or complete chest masculinization surgeries.
 While chestfeeding can be a dysphoric activity for some trans men and nonbinary people, some find it fulfilling and a practice that connects them to their baby.

 Some chest masculinization surgeries prohibit people from chestfeeding at all, but some surgeries maintain the mammary glands and just remove breast tissue.
 With these surgeries, the baby can have trouble latching and milk supply may be diminished.
 This can be bypassed with medication and support from doctors.

 For people that are attempting chestfeeding without chest masculinization surgery, chest binding has an effect on milk supply.
 Binding for years or binding unsafely for long periods of time prior to pregnancy can negatively affect glandular tissue and chestfeeding ability, and binding during a chestfeeding period is not recommended, as it can cause mastitis.

 Mental health

-Special consideration of the mental health of transgender people during pregnancy is important.
 It has previously been shown that transgender individuals often experience higher rates of suicidality than cisgender people and lesser degrees of social support from their environment and familial relationships.
 Relatedly, many transgender individuals experiencing pregnancy reported that choices of healthcare providers were substantially impacted by the views of the healthcare worker, and many transgender people prefer midwifery services rather than experience labor and delivery in a hospital.

 Some individuals reported having gender dysphoria and feelings of isolation due to the public reception of their gender identity and drastic changes in appearance which occur during pregnancy, such as enlarged breasts.
 Some state feeling disconnected or alienated from their pregnant bodies.
 Both social gender dysphoria (related to perception by others) and physical gender dysphoria (perception of one's own body) can occur while a trans person is pregnant.